shaunchuah/musicsamples/README.md

 Open source lab sample inventory tracking system and electronic lab notebook created with Django (Python web framework) to support clinical research in Scotland.

+## Goals

+Help lab researchers improve time to discovery and reduce time spent on logistics by providing tooling to manage a large amount of samples

 <!-- TABLE OF CONTENTS -->
 <details open="open">
   <summary><h2 style="display: inline-block">Table of Contents</h2></summary>